checksum

 checksum supports verification of all these formats with ease, so feel free to point it at any old folder structure, Linux CD, whatever, or any .md5 or .sha1 files you have lying around, and get results.

-And in case the above track names got you googled here, yes, checksum also works great in Microsoft® Vista, and Windows 7. ;o)
+And in case the above track names got you googled here, yes, checksum also works great in Microsoft® Vista, and Windows 7, Windows 8, Windows 8.1, Windows 10 and Windows Server of course, even XP! ;o)

 simple checksum

-What?
-There's More? simple checksum, checksum's wee brother - drag & drop hashing
+the GUI of simple checksum, checksum's wee brother app for drag & drop hashing

-Drop a file onto simple checksum, get an instant hash.
+Drop a file onto simple checksum, get an instant MD5, SHA1 or BLAKE2 hash readout.

-Drop two files, and get an instant MD5 or SHA-1 file compare.
+Drop two files, and get an instant MD5, SHA1 or BLAKE2 file compare.

-And that works from your SendTo menu, too (select two files - SendTo simple checksum - instant compare), or drag and drop onto simple checksum.exe itself, or a shortcut to the program.
-And everything has HotKeys.
-Very handy.
+And that works from your "SendTo" menu, too (select two files - SendTo simple checksum.. instant file compare; send two folder, get a hash-perfect folder compare), as well as drag and drop onto simple checksum itself, or a shortcut to simple checksum.

 LIVE MD5+SHA1 Multi-Hashes..